-The West Virginia Junior College, Inc. in Cross Lanes, WV is a private, proprietary corporation.
-WVJC operates an additional campus at 176 Thompson Drive, Bridgeport, WV 26330.
-It has no other campuses and is not legally affiliated with any other public or private organization or educational institution.
+The West Virginia Junior College is a private, proprietary corporation.
+It operates a main campus in Morgantown, WV and one additional campus in Irwin, PA under the name United Career Institute.
+The corporation has no other campuses and is not affiliated with any other public or private organization or educational institution.
 WVJC operates under policies and guidelines established by its Board of Directors.
 Its Chief Executive Officer is its on-site College President.
-A listing of the Board of Directors and Corporate Officers appear in the back of this catalog.